Saṁyutta Nikāya 35.75

 “kacci te, bhikkhu, khamanīyaṁ, kacci yāpanīyaṁ, kacci dukkhā vedanā paṭikkamanti no abhikkamanti, paṭikkamosānaṁ paññāyati no abhikkamo”ti?

-“I hope you’re keeping well, mendicant; I hope you’re getting by.
+“I hope you’re keeping well, mendicant; I hope you’re all right.
 I hope that your pain is fading, not growing, that its fading is evident, not its growing.”

 “Na me, bhante, khamanīyaṁ, na yāpanīyaṁ …pe…